loop

 and bLen

-be within the block of memory referred to by bPtr
+be within the block of memory referred

 .

-For brevity lets define an alias for ByteString
+For brevity let’s define an alias for

 s of a given size: